kartonfarkas/api_docs/source/use_cases/transactional_emails/email_address_key.rst

 Find out whether an email was sent successfully:

 * Check with a test contact if the email has arrived – it should be delivered within seconds.
-* Use the Suite UI to check if an email was sent.
+* Use the Emarsys application to check if an email was sent.
 * In the **Analysis** module in the **Emails** page, you can see that the count of sent emails increases.

-For further information, please see the Suite Online Help.
+For further information, please see the Emarsys Online Help.